The Difference Between Glossy Vs Matte Finish For Printing

 What is a Glossy Finish?

 A glossy finish is shiny and smooth.
 It reflects a lot of light, which gives it a bright and polished look.
 When you print something on glossy paper, it often looks more colorful, sharper, and very eye-catching.
-That’s why many people use glossy finish when they want their print to really stand out.
+That’s why many people use a glossy finish when they want their print to really stand out.

 Glossy finishes are very common in photo printing.
 If you have seen photos that look shiny and clean, they were likely printed on glossy paper.
 The shine on the surface makes the colors pop and makes images look more vivid.
 Many magazines also use glossy paper to make their pictures look more beautiful and appealing.